trevortombe/RealTimeGraphs/README.md

 # RealTimeGraphs
 Experimental code to automatically update selected figures.
 Currently selected figures from Chapters 2 and 7 are included for demonstration purposes only.
+The repository can be set to automatically update all files and figures automatically at pre-determined intervals.
+As most data is monthly, it would likely be most appropriate to update at the beginning of each month.
+It is currently set to do that by default.

 ## Instructions to access updated figures